RHEcosystemAppEng/kong-discovery/monitoring/README.md

 We have to enable the status API so let's update the Helm deployment.

-**Note**: I have noticed a problem when loading the manager page with the status api enabled.
+**Monitor across deployments**: Issue when loading the manager page with the status api enabled.
 The page takes a lot of time to load and is not responsive

 ```bash